coracle-social/pomade/README.md

 The following private tags are required:

-- `shard` is a shard of the user's private key (see below)
+- `share` is a share of the user's private key (see below)
 - `pubkey` is the user's hex-encoded public key
 - `threshold` is the number of signers required to sign an event

-`shard` is a hex-encoded concatenation of:
+`share` is a hex-encoded concatenation of:

 - `idx`: 4-bytes (little-endian)          // Signer index
 - `seckey`: 32-bytes (big-endian)         // Secret key share